kashyapsahil650/Case_Study_On_SQL/Danny's_Diner Solution.md

 6. Which item was purchased first by the customer after they became a member?
 7. Which item was purchased just before the customer became a member?
 8. What is the total items and amount spent for each member before they became a member?
-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
-10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

 ***

 ###  1. What is the total amount each customer spent at the restaurant?